 17. High Ceiling Grand Bathroom

-A high ceiling grand bathroom offers a sense of volume and luxury that is hallmark to large Hampton the extra vertical space by installing tall, gridded windows that let in an abundance of light and offer views of the garden.
-A large, multi-tiered chandelier can hang from the center of the room to fill the void and add a decorative vertical wall treatments like tall shiplap or high wainscoting to emphasize the height of the space.
-A spacious layout with separate zones for the tub, shower, and vanity ensures the room feels organized and design is perfect for creating a truly impressive master retreat.
+A high ceiling grand bathroom offers a sense of volume and luxury that is hallmark to large Hampton estates.
+Utilize the extra vertical space by installing tall, gridded windows that let in an abundance of light and offer views of the garden.
+A large, multi-tiered chandelier can hang from the center of the room to fill the void and add a decorative element.
+Use vertical wall treatments like tall shiplap or high wainscoting to emphasize the height of the space.
+A spacious layout with separate zones for the tub, shower, and vanity ensures the room feels organized and opulent.
+This design is perfect for creating a truly impressive master retreat.

 18. Subway Tile Walk In Shower